What Happens to Trucking When Interest Rates (Finally) Rise?

 “The pattern in the past has been for the Federal Reserve to launch a series of rate increases, usually to combat inflation,” he says.
 “This would raise the cost of capital” – the interest rates used in borrowing money to fund new equipment and facilities.

-Typically, this means a quarter point increase here and maybe even a half percent jump there, rather than all at once.
+Typically, this means a quarter point increase here.
+Maybe even a half percent jump there, rather than all at once.